EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge

-\textbf{What is the general performance?} Overall, performance is low for both the recall metric reported in \tabref{tab:dataset_cie_results} and the completeness metric in \tabref{tab:dataset_re_results}.
-However, a closer inspection of the model predictions reveals that, in many cases, the extracted triples are semantically correct but do not align with the specific ground truth triples involved in the annotated TKGU operations.
+\textbf{What is the overall performance?} Overall, completeness scores are low (\textsc{C} in \tabref{tab:dataset_re_results}), as this metric rewards only near-exact matches (above an established threshold) to the ground-truth triples representing KG changes.
+In contrast, G-BERTScore-R (\textsc{G-R} in \tabref{tab:dataset_re_results}) is comparatively higher, indicating that models often produce semantically similar triples that capture relevant knowledge but do not exactly match the specific triples expected in the ground-truth KG updates.~This is also supported by illustrative examples of model predictions provided in \cref{sec:appendix:qualitative-predictions}.